tony-albanese/ci-project-2/README.md

 1. Click on the link to go to the live deployed page.

 ## Features left to implement
++ A visual timer would help the user to see how much time they have left.
++ Having keyboard entry for the choices would also be a good feature for users that are not comfortable using a mouse (or trackpad)

+The biggest feature to implement would actually be done under the hood.
+Each part of the game could be broken into classes and their data and methods encapsulated.
+This would allow for the implementatiion of an publish/subscribe pattern.
+For example, the scoreboard could be a class as would the game data state.
+The scoreboard could observe the score and upon change, update the UI.
+The game state object would emit the new score to its observers whenever the score was updated.
+Such an architecture is easier to test, debug, and allows for the separation of concerns among app components.

 ## Credits
 - The images were take from flaticon.com and are used with permission.